Sid Meier: Early life and education

-Meier was born in Sarnia, Ontario, Canada, to parents of Dutch and Swiss descent, giving him both Canadian and Swiss citizenship.
-A few years later, the family moved to Michigan, US, where Meier was raised.
-He studied history and computer science, graduating with a degree in computer science from the University of Michigan in 1975.
+Meier was born in Sarnia, Ontario, Canada, to parents of Dutch and Swiss descent, which conferred on him both Canadian and Swiss citizenship upon birth.
+When he was about three years old, his family moved to Detroit, Michigan, where he was raised.
+At the University of Michigan, he studied history and computer science, graduating with a Bachelor of Arts degree in computer science in 1975.

 Career

 Following college, Meier worked in developing cash register systems for department stores.
-During this period, Meier purchased an Atari 800 c.
-1981, which helped him realize that computer programming could be used to make video games.
+During this timeframe, Meier acquired an Atari 800 around 1981, an experience that led him to the realization of the potential for employing computer programming in the creation of video games.
 He found a co-worker, Bill Stealey, who had a similar interest in developing games, and shared the games that Meier had developed.
-The two decided to launch a new company for computer game development.
+The two decided to establish a new company for computer game development subsequent to the widespread advancement and growth of the software and personal computer industries, which were developing extensively during the initial years of the 1980s.

-At MicroProse
+MicroProse

 Meier founded MicroProse with Stealey in 1982.
 After a few initial 2D action games, such as Meier's platformer Floyd of the Jungle, MicroProse settled into a run of flight simulation titles beginning with Hellcat Ace (1982) and continuing with Spitfire Ace (1982), Solo Flight (1983), and F-15 Strike Eagle (1985), all designed and programmed by Meier.

-By 1986 MicroProse was using Meier's name and face in advertisements for its games.
-In 1987, the company released Sid Meier's Pirates!, the first with Meier's name in the title.
+The first appearance of Meier's name on the retail box of a game was as the credited creator of Formula 1 Racing in 1982.
+In 1984 Stealey began marketing Meier himself, hoping to attract other developers by promoting him as an auteur; by 1986 MicroProse was using Meier's name and face in advertisements for its games.
+In 1987, the company released Sid Meier's Pirates!, the first game with Meier's name in the title.
 He later explained that the inclusion of his name was because Pirates! is very different from the company's earlier titles.
 Stealey decided that Meier's name would make those who purchased the flight simulators more likely to play the game.
 Stealey recalled: "We were at dinner at a Software Publishers Association meeting, and Robin Williams was there.
 And he kept us in stitches for two hours.
 And he turns to me and says 'Bill, you should put Sid's name on a couple of these boxes, and promote him as the star.'
 And that's how Sid's name got on Pirates, and Civilization."